 The AAVMC monitors and responds to national or legislative developments that can have an impact on veterinary medical research.
 For example, the AAVMC presented testimony before the Scientific Management Review Board (SMRB) regarding measures by the National Institutes of Health (NIH) to advance translational medicine and therapeutics.
 The AAVMC's testimony stressed the need for continued and increased grant support to academic veterinary medical institutions to train veterinarians to meet national biomedical research needs, construct and renovate research facilities, and create and maintain research facilities.

 Biomedical Research Opportunities for Veterinary Students

 The AAVMC is a co-sponsor of the Merial-NIH Veterinary Scholars Symposium, which exposes veterinary students in their first or second year of veterinary school to biomedical research and career opportunities in research.
-At the symposium, veterinary students from all over the United States and Canada meet to present their research findings and share experiences from their various programs.
+At the symposium, veterinary students from all over the world meet to present their research findings and share experiences from their various programs.
 The symposium includes presentations by and networking opportunities with invited veterinary scientists, researchers and faculty members.

 Recognizing and Rewarding Research Achievements